From the Manse

 Conversion Therapy - Assisted Suicide - Education

-The Christian Institute Scotland are touring Scotland to help Christians understand these topics better -
+The Christian Institute Scotland are touring Scotland to help Christians understand these topics better - 'the need to fight for the family has never been greater'

 More information will be in future magazines but note the Glasgow dates are Mon 7th and Wed 9th Nov.